 Lili, like her inspiration Beat, will home in on any enemy, doing a hefty amount of damage.
 The only reason why she's not a complete joke to every boss in the game is that you can't used charged shots while selecting her.

 Goddamned Bats: The barrels in the Sichte Stage of Rosenkreuzstilette Freudenstachel.
 You know, the flying ones with eyes that extend their antennae and shoot electric beams from the spikes on their tips.
 Yeah, they're goddamn annoying.
 Also, the enemies that resemble Mega Man's Mettaurs.
 And the spear-throwing knights.
 And the cross enemies.
 And the egg-dropping eagles.
 And the skulls that are invulnerable except against some special weapons.
-And the fireballs that resemble a certain powerup from Bomberman.
-To be fair, pretty much almost every regular enemy that RKS has to offer.
+And the fireballs that resemble a certain power-up from Bomberman.

-It's the Same, so It Sucks: While praise was given to the original art, appealing character designs, music, and to an extent the plot, critics tend to see the gameplay as So Okay, It's Average.
-The controls are tight and responsive, but the level designs and bosses recycle so many gimics of the Mega Man series it limits its potential.
+It's the Same, Now It Sucks: While praise was given to the original art, appealing character designs, music, and to an extent the plot, critics tend to see the gameplay as So Okay, It's Average.
+The controls are tight and responsive, but the level designs and bosses recycle so many gimmicks of the Mega Man series it limits its potential.
 It's also hard to sell a series that sticks so closely to the formula with the abundance of hacks to the Classic games that have come out since the game's release.
 Fast-forward to 2016, however, and this consensus ironically inverted after the failed perception of Mighty No. 9 with many suddenly clamoring to the RosenkreuzStilette series (as well as other similar Mega Man-like games such as Azure Striker Gunvolt) as a successor to Mega Man, especially thanks to its official English release the following year.

 Sure Grolla's not the nicest girl you'll meet, but knowing the burden of carrying on her grandfather's legacy with her demonic sword, the strong implication that she doesn't have much love among the RKS who are intimidated by her, being harshly humiliated by Iris and mistrusted by Lady Sichte who's the only one that comes close to a personal friend, nobody believing her about Iris' plans, and later forced to put down and lay to rest her reanimated grandfather, it's no wonder she looks unhappy most of the time.